Better Me

 For croup, your health care provider may treat it with a dose of a steroid and, in more severe cases, may require breathing treatments.

-How can I prevent parainfluenza altogether?
+How to prevent parainfluenza

 There currently isn’t a vaccine to prevent HPIV infection, but there are things you can do to help prevent infection.
 “In fact, prevention is done by a lot of the same things we have gotten used to during the pandemic,” Dr. Horton said.
 These include: